IBM-EPBL/IBM-Project-44384-1660724397/README.md

 User: They can register for an account.
 After the login, they can create the complaint with a description of the problem they are facing.
 Each user will be assigned with an agent.
-They can view the status of their complaint.
+They can view the status of their complaint